karolbrennan/avalampch/README.md

     `VAGRANT_BOXNAME = "avalampch"` - the name of the virtual machine

 5. Save your changes (`ctrl + x`) and exit the editor
 6. `$ vagrant up` - this will take you through the rest of the set up.
 At one point you will be asked for your password to update the hosts file.
-Once it finishes you're ready to surf to your new site! ([vagrant.dev](http://vagrant.dev)by default).
+Once it finishes you're ready to surf to your new site! ([vagrant.dev](http://vagrant.dev) by default).

 *Note: This box is set up for local development, hence the APPLICATION_ENV = 'development'*